9 Best Forex Brokers in Australia for 2025

 Interactive Brokers is a reliable multi-asset broker.
 It offers competitive fees, insightful research and education, and an advanced, institutional-grade trading platform suite.
 For forex trading, commissions per side start at 0.00002 of the U.S. dollar trade value and can drop significantly for very active traders.
 However, the complexity of the trading tools may daunt beginners, and the absence of MetaTrader is disappointing.

 Interactive Brokers impresses with its comprehensive access to global financial markets.
 It aggregates prices from 17 of the world's largest interbank forex dealers, boasting 135 market centres across 33 countries and 23 currencies, accessible on the Trader Workstation (TWS) desktop platform.
-Its primary mobile app, IBKR, has an Impact dashboard to assess portfolio metrics in relation to Environmental Social Governance (ESG) factors.
+Its primary mobile app, IBKR, has an Impact dashboard to assess portfolio metrics about Environmental Social Governance (ESG) factors.

-Finally, Interactive Brokers shines in the arena of market research, offering an array of third-party research unrivalled in the industry.
-It provides 220 services from 86 news and research providers, including forex-specific content.
-However, we would appreciate a further expansion of its forex-focused research and educational resources, particularly for less experienced traders.
+IBKR excels in market research and offers a wide range of third-party research.
+It provides 220 services from 86 news and research providers.
+However, its forex-focused study and educational resources are limited, particularly for less experienced traders.

 Pros